Snowden hits hurdles in search for asylum

 "Their purpose is to frighten, not me, but those who would come after me."

-Snowden, who has been on the run since releasing the sensitive NSA documents, is believed to have been in the transit zone of Moscow's Sheremetyevo Airport since his arrival from Hong Kong on June 23.
+The Russian government says that Snowden, who has been on the run since releasing the sensitive NSA documents, has remained in the transit zone of Moscow's Sheremetyevo Airport since his arrival from Hong Kong on June 23.

 WikiLeaks legal adviser Sarah Harrison delivered the request for asylum to an official at the Russian consulate at the Moscow airport on Sunday, according to the group that has adopted Snowden and his cause.